COURSE PRICE: $39.00

 In addition to Standard Precautions, which are used with all patients, some patients require additional precautions known as transmission-based precautions.
 There are three types of transmission-based precautions: Contact, Droplet, and Airborne.

 Contact Precautions are designed to minimize transmission of organisms that are easily spread by contact with hands or objects.
-The CDC Guidelines of 2007 made changes to recommended practices for Contact Precautions.
-Among these changes is the direction to “wear a gown and gloves for all interactions that may involve contact with the patient or potentially contaminated areas in the patient’s environment.
-Don gown upon entry into the room or cubicle.”
+The 2007 CDC Guidelines made changes to recommended practices for Contact Precautions.
+Among these changes is the direction to “wear a gown and gloves for all interactions that may involve contact with the patient or potentially contaminated areas in the patient’s environment.”

 CDC Contact Precautions are summarized below: